dadrian/dadrian.io/content/blog/posts/pqc-signatures-2024.md

   Solutions in this form may be a performance optimization for browser clients, but are likely not feasible for non-browser clients.
 That being said, handshake latency matters considerably less for non-browser clients.
+- **Shrink the size of the root store**: A post-quantum root store with less than 10 certificates containing UOV public keys would be within an order of magnitude of the size of current root stores.

 All together, this means that combining Mayo and UOV with other changes to the PKI _may_ be enough to transition to quantum-resistant authentication in the